greenpau/caddy-authorize/README.md

 * `*`: `[a-zA-Z0-9_.~-]+`
 * `**`: `[a-zA-Z0-9_/.~-]+`

-## Pass Token Claims in HTTP Headers
+## Pass JWT Token Claims in HTTP Request Headers

 To pass JWT token claims in HTTP headers to downstream plugins, use the following Caddyfile directive: